dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 ###What's the stuff in ConductR

-Under the covers, ConductR is, amoung other things, an Akka cluster.
+"Manage distributed applications" can sound a little hand wavey.
+What are the actual moving pieces of ConductR?

+It is a combination of:

+1. Clustered Akka application with special features (proxy, CLI, Docker support)
+2. Play application (visual console)
+3. Sbt Plugin

+As the end user of ConductR, you are expected to install it in a network, and use the sbt plugin to build your executables.

+Thats it.

+ConductR does play nice with Dockerfiles, but the examples provided below will stick to straight up typesafe stack jvm based applications.

-Start with a collection of vms in the same network.
-ConductR DOES NOT help with this, and wasn't intended to.
+ConductR DOES NOT help provisioning your initial network, and wasn't intended to.
 Use ansible/chef/puppet/salt or whatevs to create your network of nodes, or use my Vagrantfile and ansible playbooks: [conductrR-examples](https://github.com/dsugden/conductrR-examples)

 ConductR does require on each node:

 1. Debian based system (recommended: Ubuntu 14.04 LTS)
 2. Oracle Java Runtime Environment 8 (JRE 8)
 3. Python 3.4 (supplied with Ubuntu 14.04)

 An **Application** in ConductR is a collection of one or more **Bundles**.
 The developer decides what bundles make up an Application, and then aggregates them with a configuration attribute ("system").